 But can you or should you use blackstrap molasses in coffee?

-Some people argue that blackstrap molasses are better than regular sugar because of some added nutritional benefits and it gives a sweet, warm, and slightly smoky flavor while others say it is overrated and can actually make coffee taste bitter.
+Some people argue that blackstrap molasses is better than regular sugar because of some added nutritional benefits and it gives a sweet, warm, and slightly smoky flavor while others say it is overrated and can actually make coffee taste bitter.

 Here is everything you need to know about using blackstrap molasses in your morning cup of coffee.